James-LG/PortalNoteApp/README.md

 # PortalNoteApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.
+It runs in Electron 9.0.0.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm run start` to start the Angular app in Electron.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding